azmasamy/save-station/README.md

 **Never lose access to your account!**

 Allow another account to gain access to yours when you are dead! or if you lose access for any reason.
-3 easy steps to  backup  and  recover.
+Backup and recovery in three simple steps.

 ## NEAR Account Backup Steps
 ```mermaid